ehlesp/smallab-k8s-pve-guide/G029 - K3s cluster setup 12 ~ Setting up cert-manager and self-signed CA.md

     - In the `spec.privateKey` section, be careful of:

       - Configuring an algorithm supported by all current browsers.
-For instance, at the time of writing this, the algorithm `Ed25519` is not supported neither by Firefox nor Chrome, nor any browser based on them.
+For instance, at the time of writing this, the algorithm `Ed25519` is not supported neither by Firefox nor Chrome, nor any browser derived from them.

       - Always having `rotationPolicy` set as `Always`.
 This makes cert-manager regenerate the certificate's secret rather than reusing the current one.
 This policy about private key rotation is also [described in the cert-manager documentation](https://cert-manager.io/docs/usage/certificate/#configuring-private-key-rotation).